AshleyMDickson/Prime_Testing_App/README.md

 4. Consider some GUI options.
 5. Sort input numbers by 'primality', i.e. number of prime factors from `0` (most prime) to `max` (least prime).

-Also: Need to merge with C++ multi-file project template to expand functionality.
+Also: Need to merge with `C++` multi-file project template to expand functionality. -- DONE.